Image by MedlinePlus

-While working nights at the clinic there would be moments where my mind would go blank in the middle of a sentence.
-I began struggling to remember words as simple as “scissors”.
+While working nights at the clinic, there would be moments when my mind would go blank in the middle of a sentence.
+I began struggling to remember words as simple as “scissors.”
 I thought I was just adjusting to working overnights.
-My parents noticed I would space out in the middle of conversations, and most days I walked around like a zombie.
+My parents noticed I would space out in the middle of conversations, and most days, I walked around like a zombie.
 I became so tired that if I wasn’t at work I would be sleeping.
-I was irritable and depressed but I still chalked it up to working overnight.
+I was irritable and depressed but still, I chalked it up to working overnight.

-I became ill multiple times with GI issues and doctors couldn’t figure out why.
-During my anniversary trip to the beach that summer, each time I walked outside I felt ill and any food that wasn’t bland made my acid reflux unbearable.
-I couldn’t explain why, it was almost like every nerve was on end all the time and I was physically and mentally exhausted.
-Then it all took a turn.
+I became ill multiple times with GI issues, and doctors couldn’t figure out why.
+During my anniversary trip to the beach that summer, each time I walked outside, I felt ill and any food that wasn’t bland made my acid reflux unbearable.
+I couldn’t explain why; it was almost like every nerve was on end all the time and I was physically and mentally exhausted.

 My mother suspected Lyme Disease.
 My sister was diagnosed with Lyme a year before, after two years of unknown extreme fatigue.
 I wasn’t so sure.
 I haven’t been in the northeast in over two years and I never saw a tick on me.

-The next day walking to my truck after a ten hour shift at work, I blacked out.
-I was able to get myself to the ER and was admitted with chest pain, shortness of breath and extreme body aches/joint pain.
+The next day walking to my truck after a ten-hour shift at work, I blacked out.
+I was able to get myself to the ER and was admitted with chest pain, shortness of breath, and extreme body aches/joint pain.
 They couldn’t figure out what was wrong with me and sent me home.
 Two weeks later, my test results came back.
-I had chronic Lyme disease and because of my symptoms it was likely in stage three along with another co-infection: Bartonella.
+I had chronic Lyme disease and because of my symptoms, it was likely in stage three along with another co-infection: Bartonella.

-You see, when you get Lyme disease you most likely have another co-infection with it and because the tests are so unreliable most Lyme literate doctors treat for the symptoms of the co-infections.
-I started a six week course of IV antibiotics along with more vitamins than you can imagine.
+You see, when you get Lyme disease, you most likely have another co-infection with it and because the tests are so unreliable most Lyme literate doctors treat for the symptoms of the co-infections.
+I started a six-week course of IV antibiotics along with more vitamins than you can imagine.

 The pain that I felt before I was diagnosed was nothing compared to the herxheimer reactions I had on the antibiotics.
-You see, when the Borrelia spirochetes die off they form together in little clumps and release toxins into your body.
+You see, when the Borrelia spirochetes die off, they form together in little clumps and release toxins into your body.
 Nothing helped and everything hurt.
-Any injury that I had from the past has become aggravating joint pain and at only 26 years old I have arthritis in my hands and knees.
+Any injury that I had from the past has become aggravating joint pain and at only 26 years old, I have arthritis in my hands and knees.
 I can’t be around loud noises or people and sometimes my body is in so much pain that it hurts to be held or touched.

-Now, almost four months after being diagnosed I am still in agony and unable to work.
+Now, almost four months after being diagnosed, I am still in agony and unable to work.
 This disease has changed everything.
 I was just accepted into veterinary school and I’m not even sure if my body can make it through the rigorous studies that are required.
 A dream that I’ve had since I was little, and Lyme disease might ruin it.